Interstate 195 (Virginia): Route description

-I-195 passes through an industrial area in which the highway crosses over SR 197 (Westwood Avenue) and a railyard of CSX Transportation's RF&P Subdivision just north of its wye junction with the North End Subdivision.
+I-195 passes through an industrial area in which the highway crosses over SR 197 (Westwood Avenue) and CSX Transportation's Acca Yard just north of its wye junction with the North End Subdivision.
 While on the viaduct, the Interstate briefly enters Henrico County.
 North of the S-curved viaduct, I-195 has a three-quarter diamond interchange with the western end of Laburnum Avenue, which provides access to SR 197.
 The interchange's north-facing ramp is from eastbound I-64 within the Bryan Park Interchange, a three-level stack interchange with multiple flyover ramps where I-195 reaches its northern terminus at I-64 and I-95 south of Bryan Park at the northernmost point in the city of Richmond.
 Ramps to southbound I-195 converge and ramps from northbound I-195 diverge for westbound I-64 toward Charlottesville, northbound I-95 toward Washington, and eastbound I-64 and southbound I-95 (Richmond–Petersburg Turnpike) toward Downtown Richmond, where the Interstates diverge toward Norfolk and Petersburg, respectively.